Southwest Airlines – AirTran Deal

 You heard the big airline news: Southwest is acquiring AirTran in a billion dollar deal (okay, billion dollar-plus, but who’s counting?
 Oh, yeah – Wall Street is).

 I have to admit, I was a little saddened at first; I mean, I like AirTran, and I’ve always enjoyed flying with them.
 But then I gave it a little more thought, and it won’t be all that different.
 I mean, goodness knows, Southwest employees are every bit as fun (or more) as the crews at AirTran.

 So I kept thinking…and came up with more reasons why this acquisition or takeover is a good thing.
 In fact, I came up with six reasons – and I share them now with you.

-Will Bags Fly Free when Southwest Airlines Moves Into These Cities?
+Will Bags Fly Free when Southwest Moves to These Cities?

 Boston: With few overlapping routes, Boston is a coup for Southwest

 Dallas: Find out – Will Southwest fans fly from DFW?

 Washington, DC: Southwest’s acquisition of AirTran is certainly a smart move